-I suggest to not do this in a public area where people are eating cause that would be disgusting but find some place where there’s less traffic.
+I highly suggest to not do this in a public area where people are eating cause that would be disgusting but find some place where there’s less traffic.

-Practice peeing or pooping while wearing a baby carrier or wearing your baby on a carrier
+Practice peeing or pooping while wearing your baby

 If you’re going to the doctor alone, then this is a must.

 It seems laughable but trust me, the first time it happened to me, I was freaking panicking.
 I had to poop so hard but I had no one with me to hold my baby.

-At that point, I kinda wished someone invented a bag to place in newborns so moms can just hang them on the hook inside the toilet cubicles but I can feel the poop peeking out of my ass a bit so I had no choice but to just do it.
+At that point, I kinda wished someone invented a place for newborns in toilet cubicles so us moms can just hang them or chuck them inside there but I can feel the poop peeking out of my ass a bit so I had no choice but to just do it.

 So I did.
 And I survived.
 And here I am, writing this, remembering that disgusting yet hilarious time where I pooped in front of my baby for the very first time.

-If you’re not comfortable with a baby carrier then maybe a portable car seat will do but this is just me, I really don’t find it convenient, especially if you’re traveling alone with your baby.
+If you’re not comfortable with a baby carrier then maybe you can bring portable car seat but, I really don’t find it convenient, especially if you’re traveling alone with your baby.

 Take a deep breath and say “fuck it”